python/mypy/docs/source/error_code_list.rst

    reveal_type(Bundle().items)  # list[Any]

-In this example we have an explicit annotation to silence the error:
+To address this, we add an explicit annotation:

 .. code-block:: python